 RDmaster overview: clinical scenarios and workflow

-RDs are numerous and mostly present complex, overlapping phenotypic features, making the aids for DDX of RDs clinically significant.
-To address this, we proposed an EDS system called RDmaster, which is capable of capturing additional crucial phenotypes (signs and symptoms) in the form of human-computer interaction and making better diagnoses based on patient variation data and enriched phenotypic information.
+RDs are numerous and usually present complex, overlapping phenotypic features, making the need for assisting DDX of RDs clinically important.
+To address this, we proposed an EDS system called RDmaster, which aims to capture diagnostically beneficial phenotypes (signs and symptoms) in the form of human-computer interaction and make a better diagnosis based on sequencing data and enriched phenotypic information.

 An overview of RDmaster 's workflow is illustrated in Fig. 1.
-The procedure begins with an initial clinical report, in which users report the patient's phenotypic abnormalities (expressed in HPO terms) and genetic variation data in a Variant Call Format (VCF) [31].
-RDmaster then engages in a multi-round Q&A dialogue with users to collect additional phenotypes beyond their initial report, to execute a DDX.
+The procedure begins with an initial clinical report, in which users report the patient's phenotypic abnormalities (expressed in HPO terms) and variation data in Variant Call Format (VCF) [37].
+RDmaster then engages in a multi-round Q&A dialogue with users to collect additional phenotypes beyond their initial report.
 Each turn of the dialogue starts with asking users if the patient has a specific phenotype, to which users can respond with “Yes”, “No”, or “Not sure”.
-The response is then fed-back to our agent to update the diagnostic status and take further actions, i.e., our agent will either continue questioning in the next turn or make a final diagnosis according to enriched patient information.
-The human-computer interactions outlined above perform through RDmaster's user interface (UI) module.
-RDmaster's core functions include an interpretable multi-omics diagnostic method and an efficient dialogue strategy, both designed based on authoritative KBs and tools.
+Users are also allowed to proactively report phenotypes during the conversation.
+The user’s response is then fed-back to our agent to update the diagnostic status and take further actions, i.e., our agent will make a diagnosis according to enriched patient information and continue questioning in the next turn.
+These human-computer interactions are facilitated through RDmaster's user interface (UI) module.
+RDmaster's core functionalities consist of an interpretable multi-omics diagnostic method and an efficient dialogue strategy, both of which are designed based on authoritative KBs and tools.

 The current implementation of RDmaster can diagnose 4,257 rare diseases (including 2,380 rare genetic diseases), which collectively have 8,161 different phenotypic abnormalities annotated (an average of 26 annotations per disease).
-A total of 16,226 phenotypic abnormalities of HPO constitute the controlled vocabulary to normalize signs and symptoms of patients, of which 9,087 RD-related phenotypes are candidate questioning terms during Q&A dialogue.
+A total of 16,226 phenotypic abnormalities of HPO constitute the controlled vocabulary to normalize signs and symptoms of patients, of which 9,087 RD-related phenotypes are candidate questioning terms during Q&A.

 Implementation of RDmaster: an online dialogue diagnostic platform for RDs